 Determine an endpoint for each step and, in order to motivate everyone, present them with a small reward on achieving these steps.
 By placing the intermediate steps in a logical, chronological order with a start and end date, they become clear to each team member.
 It is important to regularly (daily or weekly) evaluate with the team and check the progress.

 This is the time of evaluation, which examines whether the ultimate goal has been achieved.
 The cycle ends and restarts with a new goal.

-Action Planning prevents postponement of tasks and ensure everyone can achieve his personal/ department goal.
+Action Planning prevents postponement of tasks and ensures everyone can achieve his personal/ department goal.
 It is gratifying to work with this approach.
 It supports all team members and everyone is aware of the ultimate goal.
 As a result, it becomes easier to approach colleagues and openly discuss non-compliance with certain agreements.
 Below are several tips that can make Action Planning even more effective:

 - Use lists and visualise intermediate steps.
 Every time an action is complete, it can be removed from the list.
 The list becomes shorter, which incentivises employees not to stop prematurely.